hellbox/srob-migration/content/reviews/the-fascist-within.md

 name = "The fascist within"
 title = "The fascist within"
 dek = "If you're still reeling from the thought of President Trump, it's time to compose yourself.
-We must prepare to fight the fascist future. " facebookauto = "Now that President Trump has been elected, how do we stop America from sliding into fascism?
+We must prepare to fight the fascist future. " type = "Review"facebookauto = "Now that President Trump has been elected, how do we stop America from sliding into fascism?
 (This piece originally ran in August, but we're re-running it because it seems even more pertinent now.)" twitterauto = "We published this piece in August, but it's more relevant now than ever.
 How do we stop fascism in America?" reviews_byline = ["writers/sarah-bakker-kellogg.md"] reviews_books = ["books/integral-europe.md"]